Southern Arizona has some of the best birding towns in the world. People come here from all over to see many rare species found in few other places.

 6. San Pedro Riparian National Conservation Area (SPRNCA)

 San Pedro Riparian National Conservation Area (SPRNCA) is 57,000 acres along the San Pedro River between the International Border and St. David, AZ.
 This is home to “84 species of mammals, 14 species of fish, 41 species of reptiles and amphibians, and 100 species of breeding birds.
 It also provides invaluable habitat for 250 species of migrant and wintering birds and contains archaeological sites representing the remains of human occupation from 13,000 years ago.”
+Be sure to watch this video about the abundant numbers of birds that inhabit this area around the San Pedro River.
 Click here for a MAP of the the interesting sites in the SPRNCA.

 The San Pedro House is home to Friends of the San Pedro River.
 Here you will find many books about this special area and photographs of dozens of bird species that have been sighted here.